MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 - Defender for Endpoint must be onboarded and running on the Windows host OS.

-- The host OS must be running Windows 10, version 2004 and higher (build 19044 and higher) or Windows 11 to support the Windows Subsystem for Linux versions that can work with the plug-in.
+- The host OS must be running Windows 10 Client, version 2004 and higher (build 19044 and higher) or Windows 11 Client to support the Windows Subsystem for Linux versions that can work with the plug-in.

 ## Software components and installer file names